Secure Application Access

 Proprietary Connection Protocol

-Because GO-Global was developed using GraphOn’s proprietary, closed source Rapid-X Protocol (RXP), it offers additional defense against attackers, compared to open source protocols like Microsoft® Remote Desktop Protocol, where security weaknesses have been found and exploited as recently as March 2020.
+From its beginning, GO-Global was designed to be secure.
+GO-Global was developed using GraphOn’s proprietary, closed-source RapidX Protocol (RXP).
+Compared to open-source protocols like Microsoft® Remote Desktop Protocol, RXP offers additional defense against attackers simply because it is closed-source.
 Additional GO-Global built-in security measures include disabling all configuration options that enable sharing of server or client resources and control over exactly which applications can be accessed remotely.

 Operating System Security and User Authentication

-Additional security recommendations include the use of Integrated Windows Authentication to eliminate the need to cache passwords for connections between Windows clients and GO-Global Hosts.
+Additional security recommendations when using GO-Global include the use of Integrated Windows Authentication to eliminate the need to cache passwords for connections between Windows clients and GO-Global Hosts.

 Additional Security Measures